-These soft and buttery Strawberry Sour Cream Scones are perfect for afternoon tea.
-The sour cream gives the scones a slight tang and a cake-like texture.
+Soft, buttery Strawberry Sour Cream Scones made with sour cream and half-and-half give the these scones a slight tang and a cake-like texture.

 Tools Used in Making These Strawberry Sour Cream Scones